erincatto/box2d/docs/FAQ.md

 Box2D [logo](https://box2d.org/images/logo.svg).

 ## What platforms does Box2D support?
-Box2D is developed using C17.
-Ports and bindings are likely available for most languages and platforms.
+Box2D is developed using C. Ports and bindings are likely available for most languages and platforms.

-Erin Catto maintains the C17 version, but provides no support for other languages.
+Erin Catto maintains the C version, but provides no support for other languages.
 Other languages are supported by the community and possibly by the authors of those ports.

 ## Who makes it?
-Erin Catto is the creator and sole contributor of the C17 version of Box2D, with various others supporting the ports.
+Erin Catto is the creator and sole contributor of the C version of Box2D, with various others supporting the ports.
 Box2D is an open source project, and accepts community feedback.

 ## How do I get help?
 You should read the documentation and the rest of this FAQ first.
 Also, you should study the examples included in the source distribution.
 Then you can visit the [Discord](https://discord.gg/aM4mRKxW) to ask any remaining questions.

-Please to not message or email Erin Catto for support.
+Please to not message or email Erin Catto directly for support.
 It is best to ask questions on the Discord server so that everyone can benefit from the discussion.

 ## Documentation

 ### Why isn't a feature documented?
-If you grab the latest code from the git master branch you will likely find features that are not documented in the manual.
+If you grab the latest code from the git main branch you will likely find features that are not documented in the manual.
 New features are added to the manual after they are mature and a new point release is imminent.
 However, all major features added to Box2D are accompanied by example code in the samples application to test the feature and show the intended usage.

 ## Prerequisites